locoframework/loco-rails/README.md

 In a production environment - you'd probably prefer not to store all the data needed for Loco-Rails to work in a memory, but in Redis, which is shared between app servers.
 If Loco-Rails discovers Redis instance under `Redis.current`, it will use it.
 Except that, you can specify Redis instance directly using `redis_instance: Redis.new(your_config)`.

+2️⃣ Browse all generated files and customize them according to the comments.

 # 🎮 Usage

 ## Emitting signals 📡